privcount/privcount/README.markdown

 # Deployment

 To deploy a PrivCount network, install and start the Tally Server.
+The configured collection period and noise must protect typical user activity.

 Use a signed, encrypted transport (email works well) to send the shared symmetric network key to all participants.

 Install, configure, and start all the Share Keepers.
 Use a signed transport to send the public key fingerprints of the Share Keepers to the Data Collectors.